– Karen Jiggins Colorafi, College of Nursing & Health Innovation, Arizona State University

 - Identify and employ crucial steps to take to prepare to write an NIH grant application

 - Acquire key information about effective NIH writing strategies

-- Apply those strategies as you write and revise a draft of your submission
+- Apply NIH effective strategies to writing and revising a draft submission

-- Utilize your skills to critique the work of others, which will lead to sharpening of your own skills
+- Utilize learned skills to critique peer drafts to hone their own skills

 - Develop better grantwriting skills that will carry forward on all submissions, whether to NIH or other funding agencies